aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofitteroptions/_index.md

 ```

 Indicates whether auto fit row height when the cells is merged in a row.
 The default value is false.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use AutoFitterOptions.AutoFitMergedCellsType property, instead.
 This property will be removed 12 months later since December 2018.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean